|

 The repository contains useful downloadable material related to my research and teaching, including Matlab software, presentations, and demonstration movies.
+Presentations are selectively chosen for tutorial value.
 If an item has a "»" button to its right, this button can be clicked to reveal more information; the "«" button then hides this information again (requires Javascript).

 Software